codewars/docs/content/concepts/kata/translations.md

 - **Leaving a comment** with remarks, suggestions and issues which should be addressed by the translator.
 - **Fixing problems found during the review**.
 The translation fork may be edited directly only by its author.
 If a user wants to make changes to a translation fork created by another user, they have to fork it first, edit the code, and publish the changes as a new fork.
-- **Approving the translation**, which introduces a new language version to the kata available for solving.
+- **Approving the translation**, which introduces a new language to the kata available for solving.
 - **Rejecting the translation** if it cannot be fixed.

 ### Approving a translation